makkenagithub/12-Gitlab/README.md

 Then create eks cluster in aws.

-Once we install kubectl, ekactl in a server, it does not know to which eks cluster it needs to communicate.
+Once we install kubectl, eksctl in a server, it does not know to which eks cluster it needs to communicate.
 For that we use below command

 ```
 aws eks update-kubeconfig --region region-code --name my-cluster